Banks find new niche as activist campaigns grow

 NEW YORK (Reuters) - U.S. investment banks, many of which have reduced headcount in the face of shrinking profits, have found new opportunities in an unusual place, the growth in shareholder activism.

-But over the past few years, big banks like Credit Suisse MLPN.P and Barclays Plc (BARC.L) as well as investment bank Houlihan Lokey, which focuses on the middle market, have formed practices offering the services.
+But over the past few years, big banks like Credit Suisse and Barclays Plc as well as investment bank Houlihan & Lokey, which focuses on the middle market, have formed practices offering the services.

 The banks help companies with everything from writing press releases to analyzing the costs of a breakup or countering activists’ demands, bankers said.
 They are also aid companies in identifying where they could be vulnerable, even before activist investors show up on their doorsteps.